Skip to content

 Best suited for: Graduate writers at all stages

 Writers are invited to attend as much or as little of the Dissertation Writing Intensive as they wish.
-Location and Zoom information will be provided upon registration (coming soon).
+Offline writing blocks are optional and self-guided.

 Roundtable: Sustainable Writing Practices